fenderdigital/flask-philo/documentation/source/introduction.rst

     * Debugger is active!
     * Debugger PIN: 147-416-135

-To access the server, you will have to take a look in two concepts: URLs and view files.
+Access to the server's URL routes is controlled in two places: URL and View files.

 URLs
 ####

-The urls file contains all the routes of the service.
-You can refer to the example created automatically by Flask-Philo by accessing the file ``urls.py`` located in the ``src/app``.
+The URLs file defines all available routes for your Flask application.
+You can refer to the example created automatically by Flask-Philo by accessing the file ``urls.py`` located in the ``src/app`` directory.
 It will look like this:

 ::

     from app.views.example_views import ExampleView

     URLS = (
         ('/example', ExampleView, 'example_route'),
     )

 The defined route ``/example`` is referring to the ``ExampleView`` class of the ``example_views.py`` file.
-This file can be accessed by going to the ``src/app/views``.
+This file can be accessed in the ``src/app/views`` directory.
 Below you can find the content of the file:

 ::